cedricwalter/cedricwalter.github.io/_posts/2006-03-22-firefox-2-0-alpha-1-available.md

 ---

 Available only for people who want to try unstable software.
-<span style="font-style: italic;">[Bon Echo Alpha 1 is a developer preview release ](http://www.mozilla.org/projects/bonecho/releases/2.0a1.html)of our next generation Firefox browser and it is being made available for **testing purposes only**<span style="font-style: italic;">.
+[Bon Echo Alpha 1 is a developer preview release ](http://www.mozilla.org/projects/bonecho/releases/2.0a1.html)of our next generation Firefox browser and it is being made available for **testing purposes only**.
 Bon Echo Alpha 1 is intended for web application developers and our testing community.
 Current users of Mozilla Firefox 1.x should not use Bon Echo Alpha 1.

-Happy testing 🙂<span style="font-style: italic;">
+Happy testing 🙂